Updated November 12th, 2020

 The stops are slightly different based on whether you’re going south (towards Mandalay Bay or the airport), or North, (towards the Stratosphere or old downtown Las Vegas).

-My point is that contrary to what you may hear, the Deuce doesn’t just travel on the “Strip.”
-Either way, the Deuce stays on Las Vegas Boulevard for all but a few blocks.
+The Deuce stays on Las Vegas Boulevard for all but a few blocks.

 (Go here for the list of prices for passes on the Deuce).

-Deuce Route and Bus Stops Going South
+Deuce Route and Bus Stops Going South and North

 – Fremont Street (Old Downtown Las Vegas)

-– Clark Street
+– Carson & 3rd Street

 – Charleston Boulevard